isc-projects/kea/doc/sphinx/kea-messages.rst

 .. code-block:: text

-    new GSS-TSIG key '%1' setup succeed.
+    new GSS-TSIG key '%1' setup succeeded.

 Logged at debug log level 40.
 This debug message is issued when the setup of a new GSS-TSIG key